 In 2013 I visited Altavita vineyards in Italy on a media trip.
-Altavita, which translates “high life.” is a lovely, family owned winery in the Emilia Romagna region.
-We all tried our hand at picking grapes and documenting our hard work.
-Alessandro, the owner gave us a tour of the winery and explained what happens to the grapes after they are harvested.
-Our group then sat down to a feast including the house wine, salami, and piadina, a typical bread of Emilia Romagna made by Alessandro’s mother.
-Most of the information about winemaking went over my head, but the camaraderie around the table is a memory I cherish.
+Altavita, which translates “high life.” is a lovely, family-owned winery in the Emilia Romagna region.
+My group consisted of six writers and bloggers.
+Each of us was given a chance to experience picking grapes while some of us documented the event photographically.
+Alessandro, the owner, gave us a tour of the winery and explained what happens to grapes after they are harvested.
+Our group then sat down to a feast which included house wine, salami, and piadina, a typical bread of Emilia Romagna made by Alessandro’s mother.
+Most of the details of winemaking went over my head, but the camaraderie around the table is a memory I cherish.
 I certainly felt I was living the high life that day…And so it began.
 I was hooked on wine travel.

-But, let me get to the topic, my WSET (Wine Spirits Education Trust) Education.
+But, let me get to the topic, How Wine Travel Led To My WSET (Wine Spirits Education Trust) Education.

 What Is Wine And Spirits Education Trust?